 What is the “witching hour”?

-The “witching hour” might sound a little scary, but it is actually completely normal.
+The “witching hour” might sound scary, but it is normal.
 Almost all newborns experience it at some point.
-Essentially, it is a time in the evening (usually between 6-9 pm) that your baby becomes overly fussy and has difficulty settling, even with your comfort and support.
+It’s the time in the evening (usually between 6-9 pm) that your baby becomes overly fussy and has difficulty settling, even with your comfort and support.
 We typically see this between 6-8 weeks of age, but it can occur in babies up to three months.
 And it is important to know that it is not your fault if your baby is experiencing this.

 What causes fussiness in babies?